 Cultural diversity in the workplace occurs when a company hires employees from a variety of backgrounds, race, gender, age, or religion.
-A diverse culture in the workforce benefits companies in countless ways, contributing to an organization’s efficiency and creating a competitive advantage.
-Here are some benefits of a workplace that hires teams with cultural diversity in mind.
+A diverse working culture benefits companies in countless ways.
+It can contribute to an organization’s efficiency andcreateg a competitive advantage.
+Here are some benefits of a workplace that hires teams with cultural diversity in mind:

-When people with different backgrounds and cultures work together, they are exposed to varying viewpoints and ideas.
-This helps people become accustomed to hearing and sharing their different perspectives and presenting their ideas.
-Allowing culturally diverse employees to brainstorm brings a wide variety of solutions to the table based upon different experiences and schools of thought.
+When people from different backgrounds and cultures work together, they are exposed to varying viewpoints and ideas.
+This helps people become accustomed to hearing and sharing different perspectives and presenting their ideas.
+Allowing culturally diverse employees to brainstorm brings a wide variety of solutions to the table.
+Solutions based upon different experiences and schools of thought.
 With more ideas to choose from, the chances of finding the best possible final solution is improved.

-In an increasingly globalized world economy, workforces that are culturally diverse can help companies expand their business in worldwide markets.
+In an increasingly globalized economy, workforces that are culturally diverse can help companies expand their business in.
 Being able to communicate effectively in different parts of the world is a key benefit, as well as knowing how to create relationships and understand the cultural nuances and differences in doing business in foreign countries.
 With a workforce that understands these concepts, you create the opportunity to effectively develop your business in a global market.

-With a trend towards diversification, many communities are becoming increasingly culturally diverse.
-It is important that companies recognize this and mimic the communities that they serve.
-For example, companies need to be able to communicate effectively with customers and understand their needs, no matter the customer’s language or culture.
+Many communities are becoming increasingly culturally diverse.
+It’s important that companies recognize this and mimic the communities that they serve.
+Companies need to be able to communicate effectively with customers and understand their needs, no matter the customer’s language or culture.
 Having people on staff who have the background and skills to do so are vital to an organization.
-Communities and customers also prefer to engage with companies that employ people who are similar to them.
-For this reason, hiring and managing employees with diverse cultures is an advantage in a competitive market space.
+Communities and customers also prefer to engage with those that employ people who are similar to them.
+For this reason, hiring and managing diverse cultures is an advantage in a competitive market space.

-For these reasons and more, consider a culturally diverse workforce to be one of the greatest assets your business can have.
-Although workplace diversity comes with some challenges, the benefits more than outweigh the difficulties you may encounter, especially with the use of proper management techniques.
+Culturally diverse workers are one of the greatest assets your business can have.
+Although workplace diversity comes with some challenges, the benefits more than outweigh the difficulties you may encounter, especially with the use of proper management techniques and training.